Around the World in 80 Hotels (1)

 PART 1: From England to Scotland

-When you cross a street in Mayfair, Knightsbridge and in the West End, it is most likely that you stand in front of one of The Most Famous Hotels in the World.
-In London we list 17 hotels, among them The Dorchester, Claridges, Berkely, Connaught, Hyde Park, Ritz, the privately owned The Goring, the city’s oldest The Browns Hotel (1837), and more recently, the London Hilton on Park Lane, which turned 50 in 2013 (50 = one of the benchmarks for being considered by the jury of The Most Famous Hotels in the World).
+Strolling through Mayfair, Knightsbridge, and rambling into the West End, chances are that you pass by at least one of The Most Famous Hotels in the World.
+In London we list various hotels, among them The Dorchester, Claridges, Berkely, Connaught, Hyde Park, Ritz, the privately owned The Goring, the city’s oldest The Browns Hotel (1837), and more recently, the London Hilton on Park Lane, which turned 50 in 2013 (50 = one of the benchmarks for being considered by the jury of The Most Famous Hotels in the World).

 The hotel was opened in 1889 by theatre impresario Richard D'Oyly Carte, the man behind the Gilbert&Sullivan operettas.
 D'Oyly Carte, a man with extensive experience of staging operettas, knew that he needed a star for the leading part in this hotel.
 So he engaged a young hotelier on the rise, somebody who had shown his talents in various hotels on the continent.
 His name was César Ritz.
 He became the Savoy’s first general manager, who understood that a grand hotel is a perfect opportunity to stage this play called “Grand Hotel”.